DiamondBond/airpaint/README.md

 TypeError: object of type 'NoneType' has no len()
 ```
 To avoid this please place one of your hands within the webcams POV prior to hitting enter to run the script (also: wiggling your fingers slowly upon starting the script sometimes help the detection of fingers).
+- Its very sensitive and is prone to crashing easily - there is not much I can do about this as of right now, sorry.

+## Have Fun! :)